mandolyte/mdtopdf/README.md

 ## Using non-ASCII Glyphs/Fonts

 In order to use a non-ASCII language there are a number things that must be done.
-The PDF generator must be configured WithUnicodeTranslator:
+The PDF generator must be configured with `WithUnicodeTranslator`:

 ```go
 // https://en.wikipedia.org/wiki/Windows-1251